-IFC is freezing investments in K-12 private, fee-charging schools.
-This decision will apply to our direct investments, advisory work, and indirect investments resulting from new investments in private equity funds.
-We are taking this step in response to concerns by external stakeholders about the impact of private schools on education quality and access.
-In addition, we will request that the World Bank’s Independent Evaluation Group evaluate IFC investments in K-12 private education and review impacts on educational outcomes, access, poverty and inequality.
-This evaluation will be followed by an inclusive and transparent consultation process, bringing together the World Bank Group’s Board, education experts, and civil society, to determine whether there are any circumstances under which future IFC investments in private, fee-charging K-12 schools could be made.
+IFC has decided to maintain its freeze on investments in K-12 private, fee-charging schools, in line with a June, 2022 recommendation by the World Bank’s Independent Evaluation Group (IEG) .
+This decision applies to our direct investments, advisory work, and indirect investments in K-12 schools resulting from new investments in private equity funds.
+We initially took this step in response to concerns by external stakeholders about the impact of private schools on education quality and access and we requested that the IEG evaluate IFC investments in K-12 schools, reviewing impacts on educational outcomes, access, poverty and inequality.
+In its report, released in June, 2022, the IEG concluded that investments should not resume unless IFC makes changes in how it approaches investing in this sector.
+We support this conclusion.

-This freeze will not impact our work to invest in new tools, such as in education technology and infrastructure, that can help improve learning and access for all students.
-IFC will also continue its work in higher education, including universities and vocational schools, and in early childhood services.
+This freeze does not impact our work to invest in education technology, the provision of ancillary services to K-12 schools and the development of infrastructure PPPs in K-12 that can help improve access and learning for all students, with a focus on the most vulnerable.
+IFC also continues its work in tertiary education, including universities and vocational schools, and in early childhood services.

 Demand for education is soaring.
 The number of higher education students is projected to more than double by 2025.
 Most of this growth will come from the emerging markets.
 While the number of children out of school globally may have dropped sharply during the 1990s, it remains unacceptably high in some regions, especially for girls.
 Meanwhile, youth unemployment continues to grow globally, even as employers report difficulty in finding workers with the right skills.